Professional Business Plan Specialists

 1. Is your business eligible?
 Unfortunately, funders don’t just fund any startups.
 Very often, to be eligible for funding, your business should have traded for at least six months (showing revenues coming into your bank account), and you must have a monthly turnover of at least R30,000.
 You also need to show that your business is doing well (adequate cash flow, turn a profit, have clients, etc.).

 2. What do you need the finance for?
 The most important question you should ask yourself is what the funds are for.
 This will guide your decision most significantly.
-If your finance is for growth, you need to ensure that the interest rate on a loan is not more than the potential return on investment that that money may yield.
+If your finances are for growth, you need to ensure that the interest rate on a loan is not more than the potential return on investment that that money may yield.
 If it does, the loan will be costing you money.
-If your finance is for other purposes, you need to make sure that the monthly repayment due for that loan will be repayable with your current cash flow.
+If your finances are for other purposes, you need to ensure that the monthly repayment due for that loan will be repayable with your current cash flow.

 Something Extra!!
 The Purpose of a Business Plan.